instance-id/ncm-rs/README.md

 <details open>
 <summary>0.0.6</summary>

-* Now symlinks both `~/.config/nvim` and `~/.local/share/nvim` to the selected configuration.
-Stores separate data directory for each configuration.
+* Each configuration now has it's own `~/.config/nvim` and `~/.local/share/nvim` directories, avoiding any complications when a configuration uses a different nvim package manager, or conflicting versions of plugins.
 * Enhanced Windows support (detects XDG_CONFIG_HOME and XDG_DATA_HOME and acts accordingly, else uses $LOCALAPPDATA)

 </details>